Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Random Start

 Our hypothesis is that the query strategies might be biased towards dark images.
 We explore this idea by generating images of size $28 \times 28$ pixels containing uniformly random noise.
 A certain percentage $\alpha$ of the pixels, selected randomly, are turned black.
 If the images with $\alpha$ close to 1 have higher $I^A_i$, we conclude that the query strategy $A$ is biased.
 We repeat this 100 times using a randomly initialized $\mathrm{ANN1}_{100,1}$ network.

 We then argue that the bias effect can be mitigated by sampling with $R$ initially.
 We refer to this as a \textit{random start}.
 The \textit{random start size} is the number of objects that are selected randomly for labeling.
-We perform an experiment with a random start sizes of 2000 with a cumulatively trained $\mathrm{ANN1}_{100,1}$ network to see if the random start yields any performance benefits.
-A random start size of 200 is examined in the supplemental.
+We perform the experiments with different random start sizes such as 2000 and with a cumulatively trained $\mathrm{ANN1}_{100,1}$ network to see if the random start yields any performance benefits.

-\subsubsection{Results and discussion.}
+\paragraph*{Results and discussion}

 Figure \ref{fig:random_start:all:fashion} (first row) shows the box-plots of the class occurrences for the Fashion-MNIST data set with the $M$, $E$ and $R$ query strategies.
 The class distribution of the objects selected by $R$ is consistent with the distribution of the entire data set.
 The query strategies $M$ and $E$ select objects in a way that the class 5 tends to be over-represented, corresponding to the images of \textit{Sandals}.
 This observation is even more obvious when using $E$.
 We thus conclude that the query strategies might be biased in their selection when performing on an untrained network.